siemen-subbaiah/JS-fundamentals-topics/19. Event Bubbling, Capturing and Delegation/info.md

 - Event Bubbling is used by default

+- There is no bubblin in focus event

 - This can be achieved by passing a third argument to the addEventListener method called ‘useCapture’ which can be just put as true or false (true means it is event capturing)

 - Event propagation can be stopped by using the event object in the callback function (stopPropagation)